knightazura/ghost-sdk/Roadmap.md

 any filters in place must continue to work in the same or similar way features should not be removed

-We will have breaking changes, there is no doubt, but these will require a version bump
+*We will have breaking changes, there is little doubt, but these will require a version bump*

 ##[Version 0.3](https://github.com/TryGhost/Ghost/issues?milestone=2&state=open) - Kickstarter access - Est 16th August*